 It is also important to note that a victim of a car accident cannot accept a settlement offer from an insurance company and then proceed to file a lawsuit.
 As a result, a plaintiff will have to make a choice between accepting a settlement or filing a lawsuit against a negligent driver.

 If you elect to file a personal injury lawsuit, you should be aware that you only have a limited amount of time to file a lawsuit within the State of Florida due to the statute of limitations.
 The statute of limitations determines how long a potential plaintiff has to file a certain type of lawsuit.

 In Florida, the statute of limitations for a personal injury lawsuit is four years from the date of the accident.
 If you are unsure about when your case accrued, you should speak with an experienced attorney as soon as possible.
 Do not let a low settlement offer affect your right to fight for the compensation you deserve.

 Consult with Our Experienced Florida Car Accident Lawyer to Discuss Your Insurance Settlement

 If you or a family member was injured in a car accident in Florida, contact an experienced Florida car wreck lawyer immediately.
-Personal injury attorney Prosper Shaked has worked on a variety of car accident cases in Florida, and he would like to use his extensive experience to represent you in your potential case.
+Prosper Shaked has worked on a variety of car accident cases in Florida, and he would like to use his extensive experience to represent you in your potential case.
 Negotiating with insurance companies after a car accident can be a daunting task, but our firm is here to assist you.
-To schedule a free legal consultation to discuss your car accident case, contact the Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free legal consultation to discuss your car accident case, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.